filipsnastins/tomodachi-testcontainers/docs/recipes/testing-repositories.md

 To reuse the same test suite for testing multiple Repository versions, we'll use `pytest` parametrized fixtures.
 Any other popular test runner should have a similar concept.
-We'll define two fixtures `dynamodb_repository` and `fake_repository`, and use them in a generic fixture `repository`.
+We'll define two fixtures, `dynamodb_repository` and `fake_repository`, and use them in the generic `repository` fixture.
-The `repository` fixture is parametrized - when a test case uses the fixture, it will be run twice - once with `dynamodb` and `fake` parameters.
+The `repository` fixture is parametrized; when a test case uses the fixture, it will be run twice - with `dynamodb` and `fake` parameters.
 Depending on the passed parameter, the fixture will return `DynamoDBCustomerRepository` or `InMemoryRepository`.

 ```py title="tests/test_repository.py" hl_lines="20 28 33"
 --8<--